GavinAbercrombie/gavinabercrombie.github.io/_posts/2018-03-26-What-is-the-gold-in-gold-standard-labels-for-NLP?.md

 <blockquote><em>The value of the gold derives from the task definition for the annotation effort, which in turn derives from combined judgements about practicality and utility on the part of developers.</em></blockquote>
 <div style="text-align: right">Oxford handbook of Cognitive Science</div>

-That probably sounds pretty flaky if you’re used to hard logic and reasoning, but it’s all we have and it seems to work okay for many practical applications.
+That probably sounds pretty flaky if you’re used to hard logic and reasoning, but in NLP it’s generally all we have and it seems to work okay for many practical applications.

 <h3>References</h3>

 1. Nirenburg, S. and McShane, M., 2016.
 Natural language processing.
 The Oxford Handbook of Cognitive Science, p.337.
 2. Hardt, D., & Wulff, J. (2012).
 What is the meaning of 5*'s?
 An investigation of the expression and rating of sentiment.
 In KONVENS (pp. 319-326).
+3. Quirk, R., 1985.
+A comprehensive grammar of the English language.
+Longman.